bio4j/bio4j.github.com/source/_posts/2014-07-25-dynamograph-google-summer-of-code-project.markdown

 ## My experience

 Working on Dynamograph is great pleasure for me.
 I am not only writing something unique, extraordinary but also learn lots of amazing things.
-I am developing my skills in scala - I have written several things before participating in this project but none of them uses some of interesting features of this language.
+I've done something in Scala before, but thanks to participation in this project I started using some advanced features like: abstract types, shapeless library, implicits, type classes, etc.
-What is also great, working with giant amount of data gives a lot of satisfaction an encourage you to "constantly thinking how to do it better".
+What is also great, working with giant amount of data gives a lot of satisfaction and encourage you to "constantly thinking how to do it better".
-Of course working on software produce is not only coding but also several different activities.
+Of course working on software product is not only coding but also several different activities.
 There I could get to know interesting process for software development and acquire knowledge about biological data.
-All those things makes me extremely glad that I could working on this project.
+All those things make me extremely glad that I could working on this project.

 If you found this project interesting and want to read something more about it please go to the [project site](https://github.com/bio4j/dynamograph).